paulloisel/Eulith_AI_Agent/Readme.md

 ```
 4. Type your queries in the window that is popping on your computer

+### If you haven't set up your API_KEY
+1. Go to the [env](chat_completion_assistant/ananke/.env) file and paste your key (without quotes)

+### If you want to 'fake train the assistant'
+Here I say fake train because this is not real finetuning, it is way less powerful

+1. Go to the [server](chat_completion_assistant/ananke/server.js) file:
+- l.18, you can modify the body:
+  - change the messages that are pre-passed into it.
+To do so you have to respect the format.
+You can find a txt/py to Jsonline transformer tool [here](chat_completion_assistant/chat_completion_annotations_format/chat_completion_formating-annotations.ipynb)
+  **ATTENTION:** using a 'user' role by starting the prompt with 'Learn this please' is the most efficient.
+You can use a 'system' role but I do not guaranty the result if your conversation is long
+  - change the temperature (-t)
+  - you can play with other parameters [here](https://platform.openai.com/docs/api-reference/chat/create)
 ## Folder summary:

 ### :file_folder: ananke